“The Butler did it!”

 However it really does depend on what kind of story you’re telling, really.
 The point of this rule is to not have unexpected stuff that don’t fit with the established rules of the current story.

-A Sherlock Holmes story just wouldn’t fit with Harry Potter suddenly dropping in for example.
+A Sherlock Holmes story just wouldn’t fit with Luke Skywalker suddenly dropping in to use the Force for example.

 But you CAN have supernatural or preternatural stuff in your Mystery if you simply establish them as part of the world in the first place.
 You kind of have to see a Mystery story as a court case where all the evidence are presented in advance for both parties to see.